GSA/open-gsa-redesign/_apidocs/contract-awards.md

 <!--<link rel="stylesheet" type="text/css" href="../../assets/swaggerui-dist/custom.css" >-->

 ## Overview
-The Contract Awards API allows users to request revealed Award and IDV contract data, and unrevealed Award and IDV contract data, based on the user’s account and/or system account accessing the Contracts API.
+The Contract Awards API allows users to request revealed Award and IDV contract data, and unrevealed Award and IDV contract data, based on the user’s account and/or system account accessing the Contract Awards API.

 Award and IDV contract data consists of: